 The Equity Gilt Study has been published continuously since 1956, providing data, analysis and commentary on long-term asset returns in the UK and US.
-This publication provides a uniquely long and consistent database: the UK data go back to 1899, while the US data – provided by the Centre for Research in Security Prices at the University of Chicago – begin in 1925.
-We have also used the Equity Gilt Study as an opportunity to analyze medium- to long- term market trends.
+This publication contains a uniquely long and consistent database: the UK data go back to 1899, while the US data – provided by the Centre for Research in Security Prices at the University of Chicago – begin in 1925.
+We also use the Equity Gilt Study as an opportunity to analyze medium to long- term market trends.

 We sincerely hope that you find the data and the essays interesting and enlightening, as well as useful inputs to your investment decisions.

 To obtain a hardcopy of the Equity Gilt Study, please email firstname.lastname@example.org.

 Copies of the Equity Gilt Study are provided free of charge to corporate and institutional/professional clients.
 Alternatively, copies can be purchased for £100 including postage and packing.

 The figures and information in this book are believed to be accurate, but are not guaranteed.
 No part of this document may be reproduced without the express consent of Barclays.

 *Educational institutions and students receive a 50% discount